A Rather Weak 'Attempt' To Defend

 longer distinguishable."
 [Wikipedia.

 Bold emphasis added.
-Spelling changed to conform to UK English.]
+Spelling modified to conform with UK English.]

 This can only mean that qualitative differences between the